 The Miku original is no longer available, and we are now linking to the Miku Pro.

 Editor's Note: This Miku review now includes two new sections to help you in your buying decision.
 We did this update on March 25, 2022.

 Our Analysis and Test Results

-- In case your internet isn't robust enough to support your chosen monitor, buying from a retailer with a good return policy will ensure you aren't stuck with something you can't use.
+If your internet isn't robust enough to support your chosen monitor, buying from a retailer with a good return policy will ensure you aren't stuck with something you can't use.

-- We suggest using a device besides your smartphone for monitoring.
+We suggest using a device besides your smartphone for monitoring.
 This secondary device helps you avoid losing connection when you receive a phone call.

-- Be sure to change the default password that comes with the monitor!
+Be sure to change the default password that comes with the monitor!
 Keeping the default password leaves you open to potential hacking.